I always wanted to have great legs.

 So why did the weight fall off?
 I think there are a few possibilities.
 There are people who think ME/CFS has an enteroviral connection.
 I think that’s possible.
 I did get something that like food poisoning back in Chicago in 2004 and very shortly after that, the whole thing kicked into high gear.

-There was a point in the fall of 2007, when I was getting precipitously worse, when my system just started passing food through virtually unchanged (sorry).
-I started losing weight even faster and was quickly down to 107 lbs.
-My doctor at the time started me on betaine, which helped replace the stomach acid I wasn’t making, and later Cheney recommended I take pancreatic enzymes (PDF), because I wasn’t making those either.
+There was a point in the fall of 2007, when I was getting precipitously worse, when my system just did away with digestion entirely and started passing food through virtually unchanged (sorry).
+I began losing weight even faster and was quickly down to 107 lbs., a weight I’d last registered around age 11 or 12.
+My doctor at the time started me on betaine, which helped replace the stomach acid I wasn’t making, and later Dr. Cheney recommended I take pancreatic enzymes (PDF), because I wasn’t making those either.
 Both supplements helped stem further loss, so I think that indicates both things were, indeed, a problem.

 The other strange thing that happened, which might have contributed to the loss, was that my attitude toward food totally changed.
 I had always really, really loved food – I mean, I loved it so much that I made it my career.
 I was the type of person who was always thinking of what I was going to eat next, and when I could eat it, and I definitely struggled with my appetite.